dfelinto/blender-manual/manual/editors/3dview/navigate/navigation.rst

    :Menu:      :menuselection:`View --> Navigation --> Orbit`
    :Shortcut:  :kbd:`MMB`, :kbd:`Numpad2`, :kbd:`Numpad4`, :kbd:`Numpad6`, :kbd:`Numpad8`.

-Rotate the view around the point of interest.
-Click and drag :kbd:`MMB` on the viewport's area.
-If you start in the middle of the area and move up and down or left and right, the view is rotated around the middle of the area.
+Rotate the view around the point of interest by clicking and dragging :kbd:`MMB` on the viewport's area.

-Holding :kbd:`Alt` while dragging locks to axes.
+The :kbd:`Alt` key has several effects on orbiting:

+- Clicking a point with :kbd:`Alt-MMB` will make it the point of interest: it becomes the central point which the view orbits around.
+- Holding :kbd:`Alt` and then dragging with :kbd:`MMB` in a certain direction will :doc:`align </editors/3dview/navigate/viewpoint>` the view to an axis and make it orthographic.
+- Dragging with :kbd:`MMB` and then holding :kbd:`Alt`
+  will perform an orbit while also snapping to the world axes, as well as the diagonals between them.

-To change the viewing angle in discrete steps, use :kbd:`Numpad8` and :kbd:`Numpad2` or use :kbd:`Numpad4` and :kbd:`Numpad6` to rotate the scene around the global Z axis from your current point of view.
+To change the viewing angle in discrete steps, use :kbd:`Numpad8` and :kbd:`Numpad2` to go up and down, or :kbd:`Numpad4` and :kbd:`Numpad6` for left and right.
-Finally :kbd:`Numpad9` switches to the opposite side of the view.
+You can also press :kbd:`Numpad9` to switch to the opposite side of the view (rotates the camera 180° around the Z axis).

 .. seealso::